ShootingStar91/compressionstudy/documentation/weekreport2.md

 Then I wrote simple tests, there are technically only two integration tests that test the entirety of the HuffmanCoder-class, but the coverage is very high when checking with Jacoco.

 I also wrote a little javadoc comments.
-I did not focus very much on style yet because I got in a bit hurry.

 ### What next

-Next I will finish the Huffman Coder algorithm, and start writing LZ77 (Lempel-Ziv) algorithm.
-I should also look at the checkstyle report and clean up any mistakes.
+Next I will finish the Huffman Coder algorithm, make the Dao-class ready for reading files, and start writing LZ77 (Lempel-Ziv) algorithm.